alishag0101/Cross-Asset-Risk-Parity-on-Global-Macro-Indices/README.md

   This script will:

-  1. *Perform factor synthesis using macroeconomic indicators.*
-  2. *Generate dynamically adjusted portfolio weights with risk budgeting.*
-  3. *Forecast future returns using machine learning.*
+  i. *Perform factor synthesis using macroeconomic indicators.* ii. *Generate dynamically adjusted portfolio weights with risk budgeting.* iii. *Forecast future returns using machine learning.*

 2. **Optionally, Explore the Data**
   Open the Jupyter notebook for factor analysis and visualization: